off-by-some/homeworld/README.md

-homeworld install                          # build a generation and activate it homeworld install --dry-run                # preview the module and package plan homeworld install --reinstall              # rebuild from scratch — old generation stays active until the new one succeeds homeworld update                           # pull the latest setup repository homeworld update --dependencies            # also fetch pinned repos homeworld update --dependencies --install  # fetch everything and build a new generation homeworld generation rollback              # activate the previous generation
+homeworld install                          # build a generation and activate it homeworld install --dry-run                # preview the module and package plan homeworld install --reinstall              # rebuild from scratch — old generation stays active until the new one succeeds homeworld update                           # fast-forward a managed setup repository homeworld update --check                   # report whether the setup repository is behind homeworld update --dependencies            # also fetch pinned repos homeworld update --dependencies --install  # fetch everything and build a new generation homeworld generation rollback              # activate the previous generation